 Since inception, TCR has defined the market for leased GSE, providing high quality assets and a full service leasing, maintenance and fleet management offering to its clients, which are predominantly independent ground handling companies, airlines and airports.
 This enables GSE operators to concentrate on their core business of ground handling.
 The GSE that TCR provides is critical infrastructure, without which some of Europe’s busiest airports could not operate.

-TCR performed well during the period.
-Contract renewal in its core European markets remains very high, demonstrating the defensive nature of the cashflows and TCR’s strong position in a growing market.
+TCR performed well during the year.
+Contract renewal levels in its core European markets remain very high, demonstrating the defensive nature of the cash flows and TCR’s strong position in a growing market.

-In the last six months, TCR has expanded its footprint (notably in Italy and Germany) and added new asset classes to its offering.
-It has won contracts with new customers including British Airways and Norwegian Air and has started operating the first equipment pooling system in the UK at Luton Airport.
+In the year, TCR continued to expand its footprint in Europe, winning new contracts in several countries and adding new customers and asset classes to its offering.
+It has started operating the first passenger equipment pooling system in the UK at Luton Airport and is preferred bidder for another pooling contract at Gatwick Airport.

-Outside Europe, TCR continues to expand its foothold in Malaysia through additional contract wins with Malaysian Airlines.
-In Australia, it acquired Emerge Engineering & Maintenance, the leading local repair and maintenance business with workshops at six major airports.
-This provides TCR with an entry point to the Australian market.
+Outside Europe, TCR strengthened its presence in Malaysia through additional contract wins with Malaysian Airlines.
+In Australia, it acquired Emerge Engineering & Maintenance, the leading local repair and maintenance business with workshops at six major airports and it is now competing for new leasing contracts.

 TCR fits with the Company’s strategy of investing in companies with good asset backing, strong market positions and barriers to entry, yet with operational levers to achieve attractive returns for shareholders through active asset management: